bright/new-www/_posts/2018-02-16-charts-on-android-1.md

     }
 }
 ```
 Static method builds list of `FoodSearch` records based on provided `Reader`.
-You can get reader from fileStream, which is provided with activity resources.
+You can get reader from `fileStream`, which is provided with activity resources.
 Looks like this:

 ``` kotlin
 val streamBananas = resources.openRawResource(R.raw.banana_bread)